New Car Theft Odds Data for 2023: Which Models Are Most at Risk in the UK?

 The most popular cars in the UK

-Ford Fiesta currently is the most popular car in the UK.
+Ford Fiesta is currently the most popular car in the UK.
 It is also the most stolen.
 Thus, its higher frequency is not indicative of its risk but rather a consequence of its presence on UK roads.

 Additionally, its broad appeal and use incentivise car thieves to learn how to better break into and steal this exact model